TheJacksonLaboratory/PDXintegrator/docs/clinical.rst

 Clinical/Patient Module
 =======================

-The following table shows the recommendations from the  `PDX-MI manuscript <https://www.ncbi.nlm.nih.gov/pubmed/29092942/>`_.
+The `PDX-MI <https://www.ncbi.nlm.nih.gov/pubmed/29092942/>`_ provides a clinical module that is divided into two submodules:
+“clinical/patient” and “clinical/tumor.”
+“Clinical/patient” requires
+information about the patient from which the engrafted tumor originates, including age, sex, ethnicity, and disease diagnosis.

 +------------------------------+-----+--------------------------------+------------------------------------------------+